signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="DSReadPcap"></a>
 ## DSReadPcap

 DSReadPcap() reads one or more pcap records at the current file position of fp_pcap into pkt_buf, and fills in one or more pcaprec_hdr_t structs (see [Pcap API Structs](#user-content-pcapapistructs) below).
-DSReadPcap() skips over the data link layer of each record, reads and interprets vlan header, and fills in structs with returns packet data, timestamp, and length.
+DSReadPcap() skips over the data link layer of each record, reads and interprets VLAN headers (if any), and fills in structs with returns packet data, timestamp, and length.

 ```c++
 int DSReadPcap(FILE*           fp_pcap,